Achigas/MyLingual/README.md

 # MyLingual
-A social media platform that connects people learning the same languages!
+An interactive social network that connects people learning the same languages!

 ## Table of contents
 * [General info](#general-info)